DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 Duende.BFF adds a couple of endpoints for managing typical session-related operations like triggering login and logout and getting information about the currently logged-on user.
 These endpoint are meant to be called by the frontend.

+In addition we add an implementation of the OpenID Connect back-channel notification endpoint to overcome the restrictions of third party cookies in front-channel notification in modern browsers.

 You enable the endpoints by adding the relevant services into the DI container:

 ```csharp